StephanDreyer05/chronolio/AWS-S3-SETUP.md

 This guide explains how to properly set up S3 integration for timeline images in Chronolio.

-## Issues with Vercel Deployment

-If you're experiencing build errors related to AWS SDK dependencies when deploying to Vercel, it's likely because the package.json and package-lock.json files are out of sync.
-Here's how to fix it:
+## Important Notes About AWS Integration

+The timeline image system is designed to work in two modes:
+1. **Server-side storage mode** - Images are stored on the server (default)
+2. **AWS S3 mode** - Images are stored in an S3 bucket (requires setup)

+The code is built to automatically fall back to server-side storage if AWS S3 configuration is missing or invalid.

-## Local Development Setup
+## Local Development with S3

-1. **Install AWS SDK Dependencies**:
+1. **Install AWS SDK Dependencies locally**:
    ```bash
    # Run this from the project root directory
    node update-package-deps.js